Skip to content

 Run it with sensible defaults

 Using purchase price of 2,000, thrill period of 6, ownership period of 7, the calculation works out to 47.62.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Purchase Price, Thrill Period (weeks), and Ownership Period — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works